ssharma2712/DrPhylo/README.md

 <br />

 DrPhylo builds multiple ESL models by performing a ```grid search``` over the discrete sparsity parameters (group and site) space.
-DrPhylo achieves computational efficiency by early terminating the grid-search process and selecting only multi-gene models.
+DrPhylo achieves computational efficiency by terminating the grid-search process early and selecting only multi-gene models.

-DrPhylo outputs a model grid (```M-grid```) and a text file in a matrix format containing the model.
-A ```M-grid``` is a two-dimensional graphical presentation of the ESL model containing species names with classification probability (rows) and groups sorted by influence (columns).
+DrPhylo outputs a model grid (```M-Grid```) and a text file in a matrix format containing the model.
+A ```M-Grid``` is a two-dimensional graphical presentation of the ESL model containing species names with classification probability (rows) and groups sorted by influence (columns).

 #### Optional argumnets: